KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 -  `array[Widget] widgets([string type])`: (scriptingVersion >= 2)
    returns all the widgets in the Panel or Activity.
 If the optional type is specified, only widgets matching that type will be returned.

-In addition to all of the above properties and functions, Panel objects also provide the following read/write properties:

--  `number length`: the number of pixels along the screen edge used
--  `number minimumLength`: (scriptingVersion >= 7) the minimum
-   number of pixels along the screen edge used (auto-resize panels)
--  `number maximumLength`: (scriptingVersion >= 7) the maximum
-   number of pixels along the screen edge used (auto-resize panels)
--  `number height`: the height (or for vertical panels, the width) of the panel
--  `string hiding`: the hiding mode of the panel, one of "none" (for no hiding), "autohide", "windowscover" or "windowsbelow"
--  `string alignment`: right, left or center alignment of the panel (for vertical panels, right corresponds to top and left to bottom)
--  `string location`: returns the location of the activity (only relevant for Panels); valid values include "top", "bottom", "left", "right" and "floating"

 ## Widgets